vaibhav212201/SQL-Interview-Preparation/README.md

 # SQL Interview Preparation 📚

-A curated collection of SQL interview questions with solutions and explanations.
+A curated collection of SQL interview questions with solutions and explanations

 ## Topics Covered